Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 #### Information Architecture
-- Create a products page that have clear distinctions between products.
+- Create a products page that has clear distinctions between products.
 - Content is spaced well and easy to read.
-- Forms are created in a such a way that they are logical and not confusing even to first time users.
+- Forms are created in a such a way that they are logical and not confusing, even to first time users.

 ### Skeleton
 #### Wireframes